hideaki-h/jplogger/README.md

 # jplogger

 python logging wrapper module.
-It wraps logging standard module to be able to use in multi-thread coding and lets you to use logging easily.
+It wraps logging standard module and lets you use logging easily.
+Multi-logging(handler) with severity supported. ex. stdout(notice) and file(info). stdout(info), stderr(warning) and file(debug)  etc...

-jplogger module includes just one class as log.
+jplogger module includes just one class as jplogger.
 all messages in the module are wirrten as japanese so the module named as jplogger.

 # Usage